Skip to content

 Acceptance and Commitment Therapy for chronic pain: advancing science and practice

 Acceptance and Commitment Therapy for chronic pain: advancing science and practice – Whitney Scott, PhD.
-I am delighted to introduce Dr. Whitney Scott, a Clinical Health research psychologist at …
+I am delighted to introduce Dr. Whitney Scott, a Clinical Health research psychologist at Kings …

 Behavior Science Weekly / Symbolic Language and Thought